André Masson

 André Masson.
 Automatic Drawing (1924).
 Ink on paper, 91/4 × 81/8" (23.5 × 20.6 cm).
 Museum of Modern Art, New York.

 André-Aimé-René Masson (/fr/; 4 January 1896 – 28 October 1987) was a French artist.
+He was a leading figure in the Surrealist movement and an influence on Abstract Expressionism.
+He served in the French Army from 1914 to 1915, when he was discharged due to injuries sustained in battle.
+During his exile in the United States during World War II, his work influenced the development of the New York School, where he influenced young American artists, most notably Jackson Pollock and Arshile Gorky.

 Biography

-Masson was born in Balagny-sur-Thérain, Oise, but when he was eight his father's work took the family first briefly to Lille and then to Brussels.
+Masson was born in Balagny-sur-Thérain, Oise, a town north of Paris. when he was eight his father's work took the family first briefly to Lille and then to Brussels.
 He began his study of art at the age of eleven at the Académie Royale des Beaux-Arts in Brussels, under the guidance of Constant Montald, and later he studied in Paris.
 He fought for France during World War I and was seriously injured.

 Masson shared a Paris studio with Joan Miró.

 Artistic works

-His early works display an interest in cubism.
-He later became associated with surrealism, and he was one of the most enthusiastic employers of automatic drawing, making a number of automatic works in pen and ink.
-Masson experimented with altered states of consciousness with artists such as Antonin Artaud, Michel Leiris, Joan Miró, Georges Bataille, Jean Dubuffet and Georges Malkine, who were neighbors of his studio in Paris.
+He began painting during his recuperation in Céret, France after World War I. His early works display an interest in cubism, producing landscapes of forests with formations suggestive of crypts and graves.
+In 1920 he married Odette Cabalé and they moved to Paris where they had a daughter, Lily (née Gladys) Masson.
+In the early 1920s, Masson experimented with altered states of consciousness with artists such as Antonin Artaud, Michel Leiris, Joan Miró, Georges Bataille, Jean Dubuffet and Georges Malkine, who gathered regularly at his studio, which he shared with Joan Miró.
+Leiris, Artaud and Masson joined the Surrealists led by André Breton in 1924 and he was one of the most enthusiastic practitioners of automatic drawing, making a number of automatic works in pen and ink.

-From around 1926 he experimented by throwing sand and glue onto canvas and making oil paintings based around the shapes that formed.
-By the end of the 1920s, however, he was finding automatic drawing rather restricting, and he left the surrealist movement and turned instead to a more structured style, often producing works with a violent or erotic theme.
-In 1932 he married his lover Paule Vézelay, a British abstract artist living in Paris, whose work also inspired him.
-He was living in Tossa de Mar, a small fishing village on the Costa Brava, at the outbreak of the Spanish Civil War, which is reflected in a number of his paintings (he associated once more with the surrealists at the end of the 1930s).